 Reduced Medical Reimbursement for Diagnostic Imaging

 In addition, radiologists are also paid less for their services.
 For radiology practices to continue in the US, it is essential to comprehend these downward trends in reimbursement.
 The drop in reimbursement for providers has an upside for patients with Medicare Part B coverage and a co-insurance rate of 20% in the US.
-The declining reimbursement for diagnostic imaging is thus impeding the growth of the global 3D medical imaging market during the forecast period.
+The declining reimbursement for diagnostic imaging is thus impeding global 3D medical imaging market growth during the forecast period.

 Growing Use of Digital 3D Holographic Imaging in Surgical Planning